fmhy/edit/docs/posts/april-2025.md

 <Post authors="nbats"/>

 :::info
-These update threads only contains major updates.
+These update threads only contain major updates.
 If you're interested in seeing all minor changes you can follow our [Commits Page](https://github.com/fmhy/FMHYedit/commits/main) on GitHub or [Updates Channel](https://redd.it/17f8msf) in Discord.